jjneely/statsrelay/README.md

 However, that proxy daemon is unable to keep up in high-traffic situations.

-You can layer statsrelay as needed to build a tree, or run multiple versions behind a generic UDP load balancer.
+You can layer statsrelay as needed to build a tree, or run multiple versions behind a generic UDP load balancer, like IPVS.
 Provided the configuration is the same all statsrelay daemons will route metrics to the same statsd server.

 Usage
 -----

+Command synopsis:

     statsrelay [options] HOST:PORT:INSTANCE [HOST:PORT:INSTANCE ...]

     -b="0.0.0.0": IP Address to listen on